When Do You Have To File For Medicare?

 Additionally, if you don’t have other health insurance coverage, you may face gaps in coverage or high out-of-pocket costs if you need medical care.
 It’s important to enroll in Medicare when you are first eligible to avoid these potential consequences.

-Read More: When Can A Widow Apply For Medicare?
+Read More: Can I Drop My Employer Health Insurance For Medicare?

 5. Can I change my Medicare coverage?